aerogear/aerogear-android-core/README.md

 # AeroGear Android Core [![Build Status](https://travis-ci.org/aerogear/aerogear-android-core.png)](https://travis-ci.org/aerogear/aerogear-android-core)

-AeroGear's Android libraries were built as jar, apklib and aar using [Maven](http://maven.apache.org/) and the [android-maven-plugin](https://github.com/jayway/maven-android-plugin).
-The project follows the standard Android project layout as opposed to the standard Maven layout so sources will be in /src instead of /src/main/java and can be imported directly into IDE as an Android project.
+AeroGear's Android libraries were built as jar and aar packages using [Maven](http://maven.apache.org/) and the [android-maven-plugin](https://github.com/jayway/maven-android-plugin).
+The project follows the standard Maven layout so can be imported directly into most IDEs as a Maven project.

 ## Core

 The core library contains common components and interfaces which the rest of the AeroGear Android libraries depend on.

 ## Building

-Until the 2.0 modules are stable and in Maven Central, we will need to build the projects first.
 Please take a look of the [step by step on our website](http://aerogear.org/docs/guides/aerogear-android/how-to-build-aerogear-android/)

 ## Usage

 There are two supported ways of developing apps using AeroGear for Android: Android Studio and Maven.

 ### Android Studio

 Add to your application's `build.gradle` file
 ```
 dependencies {